mirkosignorelli/info4supervisions/README.md

 # Information about supervision of research projects for bachelor and master students

-This repository contains a few documents that are meant to facilitate and streamline my supervisions of bachelor and master students.
+This repository contains a few documents that are meant to facilitate and streamline some parts of my supervisions of bachelor and master students.
 Note that this folder is currently **work in progress**.

 ## Supervision requests